Cash-subadditive risk measures without quasi-convexity: Conclusion

 \subsection{Acknowledgments}

-We thank Fabio Maccheroni and Qinyu Wu for helpful comments on the paper.
-J.~Xia would like to acknowledge the financial support of the National Key R\&D Program of China (2018YFA0703900) and NSFC (12071146).
-X.~Han, Q.~Wang and R.~Wang acknowledge financial support from the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-03823, RGPAS-2018-522590).
+We thank Fabio Maccheroni, Giulio Principi, Peter Wakker, Qinyu Wu, an Editor, an Associated Editor, and two anonymous referees for helpful comments on the paper.
+J.~Xia would like to acknowledge the financial support of the National Key R\&D Program of China (grant 2018YFA0703900) and the National Natural Science Foundation of China (grants 12071146, 12431017, 12471447).
+X.~Han, Q.~Wang and R.~Wang acknowledge financial support from the Natural Sciences and Engineering Research Council of Canada (RGPIN-2024-03728, CRC-2022-00141).
+X.~Han is also supported by the National Natural Science Foundation of China (grants No.~12301604, 12371471, 12471449).
 Q.~Wang is also supported by the Society of Actuaries through the James C.~Hickman Scholar Doctoral Stipend.